 Dar Jar: R&B is my first love, like I love R&B music.
 Even as a kid I would listen to music with, like, DJ headphones so I could hear everything.
 At the time, I did not know they were DJ headphones, I just knew they were headphones, and I could hear the music well.

-Dar Jar: I picked up my first piece of equipment about eight years ago.
+Dar Jar: I picked up my first piece of equipment about eight years ago [about 2015].
 Yes, so it has been about eight years.

-Chalant: You have played many events, so what events do you consider to be the most notable?
+You have played many events.
+So, what events do you consider to be the most notable?

 Dar Jar: So far, I have been featured on Sirius XM radio at Shade 45.
 I spun at the Muni Long EP listening party.
 I have done a ton of your favorite celebrity's baby showers, magazine launches, birthday parties, you know stuff like that, just to name a few.

-Chalant: For DJs who may only be playing in clubs but are looking to book high-profile private event gigs, what advice would you give them?
+For DJs who are only playing in clubs but want to book high-profile private event gigs, what advice would you give them?

-Chalant: Is your preparation different for a private event versus a club gig?
+Is your preparation different for a private event vs. a club gig?

-Dar Jar: Definitely.
-I really look up to DJ Clue, DJ Cassidy for sure and D-Nice.
+Dar Jar: I really look up to DJ Clue, DJ Cassidy for sure, and D-Nice.
 What D-Nice did with Club Quarantine was amazing to witness.
 I will always look up to him for that.

 Dar Jar: I have a lot of cool things coming up at the top of the year that I can't talk about just yet, like around Super Bowl time and award season.
 But I DJ a beautiful Black R&B event called “Nightcap” with The OutletLA in downtown LA.
 Think a big family reunion vibe with lots of love shown to each other.
 It’s always lit, pull up sometime!